-There are two other charges that you’ll also need to consider:
+While creating an account is free, there are other charges that you’ll need to consider:

 - Transaction fees: When you buy and sell companies, a small transaction fee (also known as a brokerage fee) will apply.
 This fee is 0.5% for orders up to $3,000, plus 0.1% for amounts over that.

 - Management fees: ETFs and managed funds have a built-in management fee, and you may also be charged a buy or sell fee.
 It is worthwhile looking into what fees may apply as they can differ fund to fund.

 - Exchange fees: As you can only trade on US and Austrailian markets with currencies from those countries, your NZD must be converted which involves a fee of 0.4%.
 This fee is charged when converting NZ to US or Australian dollars, as well as the other way.